Periodic Update Process (PUP)

 1. My life will be lived for the purpose of giving glory to God and reflecting the character and countenance of Jesus Christ in all that I say, think, and do.

-2. I will act in ways that uphold and enhance the honor, integrity, morality, and dignity of the gospel of Christ in general and the profession of a minister in particular.
+2. I will act in ways that uphold and enhance the honor, integrity, equity, morality, and dignity of the gospel of Christ in general and the profession of a minister in particular.

 3. I will maintain a life of personal and public integrity before God, the congregation I serve, and the wider Kingdom community both inside and outside the Church of God.